Drug Detox Centers: How to Choose Suitable Addiction Treatment Facility

 The road to recovery is a long one, and detoxification is merely the first step in the treatment of substance abuse.
 Detoxification addresses the symptoms of drug withdrawal but not the cause of the addiction.
 Addiction is a complex medical condition.
 Simply returning to routine life after detoxification does not address the underlying reasons that led a person to drug abuse.
 Detox resets the system and cleanses the body of toxic chemicals.
 It offers a fresh, clean start, but long-term rehabilitation is necessary to remain abstinent from alcohol and drugs after detox.

 Recovering addicts should not think of detoxification as a cure for their addiction.
 Drug rehab after detox includes counseling and therapy sessions that address the root cause of the addiction.
+Best addiction treatment centers in the U.S. provide various kinds of therapies.
 Evidence-based psychotherapy modalities help change negative thought patterns and behaviors that predispose a person to substance abuse.
-Co-existing mental health conditions are treated simultaneously for the higher chance of relapse-free recovery.
+Co-existing mental health conditions are treated simultaneously for a higher chance of relapse-free recovery.
 In addition, the recovering addict’s nutrition and physical health are optimized.
 Finally, aftercare and relapse prevention plans are put in place for a drug-free future.

 Where do calls go